-- 1. implement professional caring (rational, technical and emotive elements) that integrates a depth of nursing knowledge and skill in accordance with the Standards of Nursing Practice in British Columbia. - 2. pursue shared meaning by facilitating communication with clients and families to promote self-care and rehabilitation. - 3. advocate on behalf of clients and with assistance, advocates on behalf of families. - 4. integrate the family into care and teaching with assistance. - 5. modify practice to meet the health needs of clients.
-Modify practice to meet the health needs of families with assistance in complex situations. - 6. integrate systematic inquiry into practice by: - analyzing client issues and responding with sound clinical judgements. - considering the multiple sources of community nursing knowledge. - integrating critical thinking and reflection into practice. - developing reflective skepticism. - 7. commit to learning as a way of developing community practice by: - analyzing the knowledge base and skill sets required to nurse effectively in the community setting. - monitoring and evaluating own practice and acting to modify it. - assuming responsibility for own learning needs and investing time and effort in learning. - 8. evaluate partnerships initiated with members of the health team. - 9. implement technical aspects of care safely and with dexterity.
+- 1. implement professional caring (rational, technical and emotive elements) that integrates a depth of nursing knowledge and skill in accordance with the Professional Standards for Registered Nurses and Nurse Practitioners (College of Registered Nurses of British Columbia, 2005) - 2.
+Pursue shared meaning by facilitating communication with clients and families to promote self-care and rehabilitation. - 3.
+Advocate on behalf of clients and with assistance, advocates on behalf of families. - 4.
+Integrate the family into care and teaching with assistance. - 5.
+Modify practice to meet the health needs of clients.
+Modify practice to meet the health needs of families with assistance in complex situations. - 6.
+Integrate systematic inquiry into practice by: - Analyzing client issues and responding with sound clinical judgements. - Considering the multiple sources of community nursing knowledge. - Integrating critical thinking and reflection into practice. - Developing reflective skepticism. - 7.
+Commit to learning as a way of developing community practice by: - Analyzing the knowledge base and skill sets required to nurse effectively in the community setting. - Monitoring and evaluating own practice and acting to modify it. - Assuming responsibility for own learning needs and investing time and effort in learning. - 8.
+Evaluate partnerships initiated with members of the health team. - 9.
+Implement technical aspects of care safely and with dexterity.